 |Study Period||Start date||Census date||WW date||End date|

-- Explain rationale underpinning domestic and international legal principles and framework
+- Explain the rationale underpinning domestic and international legal principles and framework to appreciate their use to resolve potential disputes occurring in the context of maritime and logistics industry

-- Analyse and apply domestic and international maritime legal principles to provide solutions to legal problems in maritime and logistics context
+- Critically analyse and apply domestic and international maritime legal principles to suggest solutions to legal problems in maritime and logistics context

-- Appraise and critique existing maritime legal principles to suggest appropriate amendment or reform
+- Critically appraise and provide critique to existing maritime legal principles to suggest appropriate amendment or reform that ensures law and legal principles are keeping pace with maritime and logistics business practices

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|